Soccer Betting Sites For The World Cup

 BetOnline has great welcome bonuses and special promotions throughout the season.
 It gets even better if you use cryptocurrency.Read BetOnline Review

-The World Cup is always played in June, and pushes into the early part of July.
+The big game is always played in June and pushes into the early part of July.
+2026 is an exception due to the extreme heat in the host country of Qatar.
 In the group stages, you’re going to have non-stop soccer action.
 It’s really incredible to watch all of the amazing plays go down right as they happen.
 For your betting picks, the list goes on and on for what you can place wagers on.

 Moving forward, there will be a monster change to the format of the World Cup.
 Starting in 2026, the tournament will feature 48 teams instead of 32.
 FIFA has proposed a plan to potentially make that jump from 32 to 48 for the 2022 World Cup in Qatar, but it remains to be seen if that proposal will be approved.
 So, when the field does hit 48 teams, that just means you’re going to have 16 additional entrants, meaning even more bets for you to make once the tournament starts and in the middle of it.

-Entering the World Cup, past winners and teams who cruise through qualifying are going to have much stronger odds of winning the World Cup than teams who barely were able to sneak their way into the tournament.
-In recent World Cups, teams like Spain, Germany, Brazil, Argentina, Netherlands and France have typically been given the best odds.
+Entering the World Cup, past winners and teams who cruise through qualifying are going to have much stronger odds of winning than teams who barely were able to sneak their way into the tournament.
+In recent years, teams like Spain, Germany, Brazil, Argentina, Netherlands and France have typically been given the best odds.

 However, that doesn’t mean major surprises don’t come.
 Remember in the 2018 World Cup when Germany lost to Mexico 1-0 in its first game of the competition, and then didn’t even make it out of its group to the Round of 16?
 No one at all saw that coming, which goes to show that upsets sure do happen.